 Arrival at bivouac: Distribution of 4.5L of water; dinner is self prepared; email & sat phone tent open to competitors.

-Breakfast needed before stage start (which is typically short, around 10K).
-Box lunch provided at Finish Line (or on buses); board buses for return trip to OZZ; dinner at hotel (Post race hotel is included in the entry fee and assigned by the race organizers during the actual event.
-Therefore, we do not know which hotel we'll be in post-race until late in the race.)
+Box lunch provided; board buses for return trip to OZZ; dinner at hotel (Post race hotel is included in the entry fee and assigned by the race organizers during the actual event.
+Therefore, we do not know which hotel we’ll be in post-race until late in the race.)

 8 – 10am: Breakfast at hotel; rest of the day is free; lunch is on your own